colbyn/colbyn/README.md

 Notably,
 - [SuperSwiftMarkdownPrototype]( https://github.com/SuperSwiftMarkup/SuperSwiftMarkdownPrototype ): The super cool proof of concept markdown renderer.
-- [SuperSwiftMarkup]( https://github.com/SuperSwiftMarkup/SuperSwiftMarkup ): A complete redesign using the above POC as a reference.
+- [SuperSwiftMarkup]( https://github.com/SuperSwiftMarkup/SuperSwiftMarkup ): A complete WIP redesign using the above POC as a reference.